NPS-DEEP/hashdb/doc/announce_1.1.0.md

 ###Miscellaneous
 * A `-q` option for quiet mode is now available to suppress status output for statistics commands that take a long time to run.
 An example line of status output is: `Processing index 100000 of 5644399...`
+* A `-f flags` option is provided for controlling B-Tree settings.

 # Changes to the _bulk\_extractor_ _hashdb_ scanner
 * When importing, the _hashdb_ scanner additionally imports source file size and file hash metadata.